 Swimming is an excellent exercise for cardiovascular health, muscular strength and fitness.
-This being said, once a person has become accustomed to a particular swimming workout, they may hit a plateau and stop obtaining results from their initial routine.
+But, once you’ve become accustomed to your swimming workout, you may hit a plateau and stop obtaining results from your routine.
 This is because your body adapts to the stresses you apply to it and your traditional swimming workouts may no longer be doing the trick.

-Once you have been swimming consistently for months, your body has generally adapted to the act of swimming and plateaued, meaning that it does not change anymore.
-In order to keep your body changing and progressing with your workouts, you must either add a new stimulus or increase the difficulty level of the swim.
+In order to keep your body changing and progressing, you must either add a new stimulus or increase the level of difficulty.
 Swim fins can accomplish both simultaneously, allowing you to continue seeing results from your swimming routine.

-Wearing swim fins will increase your ability to swim longer distances without overworking your arms or becoming fatigued early on.
+Wearing swim fins will allow you to swim longer distances without overworking your arms or becoming fatigued early on.
 Below is an example workout with swim fins for a person of intermediate swimming ability.

 Warm Up: 200 meter freestyle.